Restore your teeth with a permanent crown

 A crown is placed on a tooth when it is not possible to restore it with a filling.
 Fillings will only repair a portion of the tooth, but very large fillings cannot structurally withstand normal biting.
 A crown will distribute pressure evenly over the entire restoration, and protect the tooth from fracturing.

-Your crown designed by Dr. Michael Tam will match the colour of your adjacent teeth, to ensure that your repaired tooth blends in and looks natural when you’re talking or smiling.
+Cosmetic Dental Crown OptionsAfter you've booked and attended your initial consultation, your crown designed by Dr. Michael Tam will match the colour of your adjacent teeth, to ensure that your repaired tooth blends in and looks natural when you’re talking or smiling.
 Depending on the location of the tooth, your treatment needs and personal preferences, Dr. Tam provides the option to have your crown made of either porcelain or composite materials.
 Smile by Design patients love the way their new crowns look, and know that we take the time to design teeth that reflect the quality of care you deserve.

 What is Crown Treatment Like?